noamraph/nix-pills/pills/08-generic-builders.md

 We are familiarizing ourselves with the way a Nix system grows up: it\'s about creating and composing derivations with the Nix language.

-[Analogy]{.underline}: in C you create objects in the heap, and then you compose them inside new objects.
+Analogy: in C you create objects in the heap, and then you compose them inside new objects.
 Pointers are used to refer to other objects.